 Naturally Curious: Talking to Inuit Youth about Sexual Health

-This projects aims to encourage Inuit adults and youth to learn more about sexual health and continue to normalize the conversation in their communities.
+The booklet and videos for this campaign aim to encourage Inuit adults and youth to learn more about sexual health and continue to normalize the conversation in their communities.

 Inuusinni Aqqusaaqtara – My Journey

 Easy-to-read cancer information in English and regional dialects of Inuktitut for people with cancer, their caregivers and healthcare professionals.
 Resources developed include a series of cancer journey videos and two books for Inuit cancer patients – one with cancer information and the other as a personal journal.